 However, if you adhere to certain rules of where to crop your subject, you can fill the frame with more of what matters.
 This is especially true when photographing children.

-There’s a useful graphic here that shows you the good places to crop a body.
-In general with kids though, don’t be afraid to get closer and crop their legs out of the picture, above the knee, or their feet above the ankle.
+In general with kids, don’t be afraid to get closer and crop their legs out of the picture, above the knee, or their feet above the ankle.

 If your camera has a zoom, use it to show off their face by zooming in tight and cropping the top part of their head, or at the lower neck.